goldfarb/BCL_Archive/README.md

 	* Fiche (default)
 	* Reverse (reverses the apparent order of current results)

-Whenever a user presses a button, the applyCritFilter() function is applied, which reconstructs the result `div`s according to the order mappings read from the "hidden ledger".
+Whenever a user presses a button,function is applied, which reconstructs the result `div`s found in the main view

-### Other
+according to the order mappings read from the "hidden ledger".

+ the applyCritFilter()

-# Continued Development
+#### Continued Development

  how to query page lengths